-Last Updated on August 28, 2023 by Ch David
+Last Updated on July 2, 2025 by Ch David

-To conclude the first step: Authentic Dunks must have their text at the same font-weight all over the label.
-The inscriptions should also be perfectly aligned on the label, without looking wavy.
+To conclude the first step: Authentic Dunks must have the same thickness for all the text.

 Related Dunk legit check guides: Lobster Dunks, Travis Scott Dunks, Nike Dunk High.